arm61/pylj/docs/source/particles-and-potentials.md

 The particles live in a square box with periodic boundaries.
 A particle that leaves through the right-hand edge comes back in through the left, and a pair near opposite edges interacts across the boundary as if they were neighbours.
 The box is therefore a small piece of an endless, repeating system, with no walls and no surface.
 The rule for the distance between two particles is to take the nearest of the periodic copies, the minimum image.

 Beyond a cut-off separation the pair energy is set to zero, because the Lennard-Jones interaction has faded to nothing by then. pylj's default cut-off is 15 Angstrom, or half the box if the box is smaller than 30 Angstrom.
 Half the box is the largest cut-off the minimum image rule allows.
 Beyond it, two periodic copies of the same neighbour could both lie inside the cut-off, and the rule counts only the nearer one.
+The energy is cut to zero at the cut-off without being shifted, and nothing is added back for the pairs beyond it.
+A simulation checks that the pair energy at the cut-off is small, at most $k_B T$; a potential that has not died away by then is refused.

 A box between 4 and 600 Angstrom is accepted: a smaller box holds at most one particle, and in a larger one the particles are too small to see.

+The species and the potentials are collected in a dictionary, `model`, and `**model` in a call passes its entries as the keyword arguments `species=` and `pair_potentials=`; every later chapter builds its simulations this way.

 ```{code-cell} python
 from pylj.md import MDSimulation